Frequently Asked Questions

 Is the GRE test score required for admission?

-Yes; the GRE is required for U.S. applicants.
+No; the GRE is optional for U.S. applicants.
 International applicants must submit TOEFL results.

 Whom should my three letters of recommendation be from?
 Can I submit them with my application, and should the envelopes be sealed?